Alvacampos/Cv-project-full-stack/README.md

 ## Basic Vanilla Front End

 Due to learning purposes first the FE will be developed with vanilla JS (plus html and css) to get a better grasp on the previously mention topics.

+### What is vanilla js?

+Using "VanillaJS" means using plain JavaScript without any additional libraries like jQuery.
+So for the first few months you will develop using the very core of Js, no extras, no sweeteners.

 ## Basic Back End